15 Things to do in Liechtenstein and the capital, Vaduz

 And it looks like the line 21 bus takes you to Malbun from Vaduz in about 10 minutes.
 I’m genuinely sorry I didn’t find time for this.

-And these are the savoury dishes to look out for if you would like to try traditional dishes from Liechtenstein.
+It’s all about comfort food, with locally sourced ingredients.
+These are the savoury dishes to look out for if you would like to try traditional dishes from Liechtenstein.

 - Kasknopfle – the national dish.
 A hearty pasta or dumpling dish made with cheese and topped with fried onions